AkimotoRyou/ModMail/README.md

 13. Keep the `Monitoring Interval *` to 5 minutes or lower (if you have [pro plan](https://uptimerobot.com/pricing)) and click `Create Monitor`.

 That's it!
 The bot should be online 24/7 as long as Glitch and UptimeRobot didn't have any problem.

+`* Only use import for the first time the project created cause import from github will rewrite all your data in Glitch project.
+You need to manually change the files if you want to sync it with this repository.`

 ## Requirements